Skip to main content

 ArtisticOperations / Pixabay

 At many airports, there is only one direct flight to a destination per day.
-If you miss this, then airline staff may tell you that you will have to wait an entire day to take another flight.
-If a direct route is not immediately available, then inquire about connecting flights through different cities or alternative airline alliances.
+If you miss this, airline staff may tell you that you must wait an entire day to take another flight.
+If a direct route is not immediately available, inquire about connecting flights through different cities or alternative airline alliances.

 Credit card

-While addressing the issue, inquire about compensation or assistance that the airline is required to provide due to the missed connection.
+While addressing the issue, inquire about compensation or assistance that the airline must provide due to the missed connection.
 Airlines often have policies regarding compensation for inconveniences caused by factors within their control.

-Issues that airlines generally have to compensate you for include a 3-hour (or more) delayed flight, a flight cancellation, or denied boarding.
+Airlines generally have to compensate you for a 3-hour (or more) delayed flight, a flight cancellation, or denied boarding.
 Issues such as airline strikes, medical emergencies, air traffic control strikes, and weather conditions are generally not covered.

 Know your rights

 Take the time to familiarize yourself with the rules regarding your specific airline.
-Understanding your rights allows you to advocate for a favorable resolution when it comes to rebooking, compensation, and assistance you are entitled to.
+Understanding your rights allows you to advocate for a favorable resolution regarding rebooking, compensation, and assistance you are entitled to.
 This knowledge places you in a good position when engaging with airline representatives.

 Girl walking outside airport rolling her suitcase

-A missed connecting flight can be stressful, but it is incredibly important to stay calm and organized when experiencing this common travel issue.
-Take a deep breath, collect your thoughts, and try to approach the situation with a calm demeanor.
-Panic or anger will not solve the issue, but instead may interfere with your ability to make rational decisions.
+A missed connecting flight can be stressful, but it is crucial to stay calm and organized.
+Take a deep breath, collect your thoughts, and try to approach the situation calmly.
+Panic or anger will not solve the issue but instead may interfere with your ability to make rational decisions.
 Staying composed sets the stage for effective problem-solving.

-Throughout the process, maintain organization with all of your travel documents, including boarding passes and reservation details.
+Keep your travel documents, including boarding passes and reservation details, organized throughout the process.
 Having this information easily accessible can streamline the rebooking process and ensure a smooth interaction with airline staff.

 Amanda Teague